With a combination of a small number of people + software + servers and robots

-The term "molecular biological methods" means, in essence, DNA analysis.
-This means that genetic analysis of intestinal bacteria is now possible.
+By "molecular biological methods," I mean, in essence, DNA analysis.
+In other words, genetic analysis of intestinal bacteria is now possible.

-As a result, it has become possible to identify the type of intestinal bacteria in the poop in a very detailed manner, and it has been considered that there are at least 500 and possibly 1,000 species in the intestines these days.
+As a result, it has become possible to identify the types of intestinal bacteria in poop in great detail, and it has been considered that there are at least 500 species in the intestines these days, perhaps 1000.

-This is exactly what I mean when I say that I don't know myself best, and one day I would like to accumulate data on "changes in thinking" and analyze it.
+This is exactly what I mean when I say that I don't know myself best.
+I would like to accumulate and analyze data on "changes in thinking" someday.

-I'm not a native speaker, so I don't know the exact nuances, but I think it's an interesting expression and I'm open to interpretation.
+I am not a native speaker, so I am not sure of the exact nuance, but I find it an interesting expression and am open to interpretation.

 When someone says, "I'm bored.
-When someone says, "I'm bored and I'm looking for something interesting to do," they are probably already in the box.
+When someone says, "I'm bored...
+I'm looking for something interesting to do," they are probably already in the box.

-When I look around from inside the box, I see walls all around me, above, below, to the right and left.
+Looking around from inside the box, there are walls all over, above, below, to the right and left.

-But what if there was a magic pair of glasses that could see outside the walls?
+But what if there were magic glasses that allowed you to see outside the walls?

-In fact, you may find that the ocean is spreading out.
+In fact, you may find that the sea is spreading.

-Then you can make a magic fishing rod and slip the line out of the box.
+Then you could make a magic fishing rod and sling it outside the box.

-Even if you can't make a magic fishing rod, you can still have hope beyond the wall.
+If we can't create a magic fishing pole, we can still have hope beyond the wall.

 The wall here is just one example, and the wall itself can be replaced by "future", "self", "partner", etc.

-Boxes appear here and there in our daily lives, so it's good to be able to see through them a little bit.
+Boxes appear here and there in everyday life, so it would be nice to be able to see through them a little bit.

-I rarely look back at past events, but since it was the Obon vacations, I was unusually looking back at events since the establishment of the company.
+I rarely look back on past events, but since it was the Bon vacation, I was unusually looking back at the events that have taken place since the company was established.

 My impression after reading the book is that there were many more accidents, troubles and shocks than I expected.

-If you include the ones that are not recorded, it seems that there are quite a few, so there is never a time when there is nothing at all in management.
+If we include those that are not recorded, the number is likely to be quite large, so there is never a time when management is completely uneventful.

-Even if nothing happens today, something can suddenly become a problem tomorrow.
+Even if nothing happens today, something could suddenly become a problem tomorrow.

-However, I think I was able to make it to this day because I had more fun and happy moments than shocking ones, so it is important to accumulate the years properly first.
+However, I believe that I have been able to make it to this day because I have had more joys and happinesses than shocks, so it is important to accumulate the years properly first.

-Also, strangely enough, there are many things that shocked me at the time, but in hindsight, I think they were good things.
+Strangely enough, there are also many things that happened that were shocking at the time, but in hindsight seem like good things.

-Of course, the opposite is also true, and there have been times when I had fun when I first started, but quit halfway through because it became too painful.
+Of course, the opposite is also true: I enjoyed it when I started, but I had to stop halfway through because it became too painful.

-Recently, I've been getting a lot of requests for advice on starting up a business, so I've been thinking back to the days when I created Mogic.
+Recently, I have often been asked for advice on starting up a business, so I was thinking back to the time when I created Mogic.

-I think it would be much easier to start a business in this environment.
+I think it would definitely be easier now as an environment to start a business.

-At that time, there were no shared offices, no coworking spaces, no crowdsourcing, no crowdfunding, and no back office cloud tools.
+At that time, there were no shared offices, no coworking spaces, no crowdsourcing, no crowdfunding, no back-office crowd tools.

 Of course, there were no blogs or communities for entrepreneurship as there are now.

-Strangely enough, however, it is not so easy to develop a business now that the environment is better.
+Strangely enough, however, it is not as if it is easier to develop a business now that the environment is more conducive.

-At the end of the day, solving inconvenience and dissatisfaction is at the core of business, so it can be said that a convenient environment is after the problem has already been solved.
+After all, "solving inconvenience and dissatisfaction" is at the core of business, so it can be said that the convenient environment has already been solved.

-And if there are others who want to go into the same field, they will be competing with the same increased speed.
+And if people are aiming for the same field, they will be competing with the same increased speed.

-What would you do if you were to start a new business in this more convenient environment?
+If you were to start a new business in this more convenient environment, what would you do?

-As in the past, I feel that we can only anticipate the inconveniences and dissatisfactions that are likely to arise in five or ten years because of our convenient environment.
+As in the past, I feel that we can only anticipate the inconveniences and dissatisfactions that may arise in the next 5 or 10 years due to our convenient environment.

-Mogic has a project called MicroTech, where young people release a small product about once every six months.
+Mogic has a project called MicroTech, in which young people release a small product every six months or so.

-Right now, we are struggling to come up with something perfect for the summer vacations.
+Right now we are struggling to come up with something perfect for the summer holidays.
 In the process of trial and error, we came to the conclusion that products and services are different.

-As defined by Mogic, a product is something that peaks about a month after its release, and a service is something that continues to grow from its release.
+Mogic defines a product as something that reaches its peak in about one month after release, and a service as something that continues to grow from the time of release.

-The preparation time and thinking time are completely different, so we decide from the beginning that we will release this as a product and that we will create this as a service.
+Since the preparation time and thinking time are completely different, we decide from the beginning that we will release this as a product and that we will create this as a service.

-A product can be created from a single idea or technology, and since it only needs to be viewed from a single perspective, it is relatively easy to create.
+Products are created starting from a single idea or technology, and since you only need to look at it from one perspective, it's relatively easy to create.

-And if the timing is not right, no matter how good the plan is, it will eventually fail to grow, so I reject it.
+And if the timing is not right, even the best plan will eventually fail to grow, so we reject it.

-Once you start a service, it is difficult to stop, so you have to be brave and stop first.
+Once a service is started, it is difficult to stop, so we have to be brave and stop first.

-Furthermore, the biggest challenge is how to train personnel to nurture the service.
+Furthermore, the biggest challenge is how to develop the personnel to nurture the service.

-It would be easier if we could just hire people who can create services from outside, but that's not possible.
+It would be easier if we could just hire someone from the outside to create the service, but that is not possible.